xterminal86/nrogue/README.md

 `fast_combat` disables visual attack display and `fast_monster_movement` doesn't force redraw after each visible monster's turn.
-Both of these options reduce gameplay lag, although with `fast_monster_movement != 0` it may sometimes look as if enemy just spawned before player if said monster had much larger SPD than player, which allowed it to perform several turns that were not force redrawn.
+Both of these options reduce gameplay lag, although with `fast_monster_movement != 0` it may sometimes look as if enemy just spawned before player if said monster had much larger SPD than player, which allowed it to perform several turns that were not force redrawn. <Delete This>

 <TABLE>
   <TR>